MakeHub-ai/.github/profile/README.md

 A fast, cost-optimized response from our very fast LLM API endpoints, routed via the best provider.

 ## Use Cases
-- **Chatbots**: Build a fast chatbot API for LLMs with provider arbitrage.
+- Chatbots: Build a fast chatbot API for LLMs with provider arbitrage.
-- **Text Generation**: Use our real-time text generation API solution.
+- Text Generation: Use our real-time text generation API solution.
-- **AI Workloads**: Optimize costs with a price arbitrage API online.
+- Sequencial agent workflows: Remove friction with users by having faster completion and high completion rate with multiple fallbacks

 ## Open-Source Resources
 Our API is hosted, but we share:
-- **LLM API Examples**: Starter code in Python, TypeScript, etc.
+- LLM API Examples: Starter code in Python, TypeScript, etc.
-- **SOTA Agents**: Research agents to experiment with.
+- SOTA Agents: Research agents to experiment with.

 ## Documentation
 See [https://makehub.ai/docs](https://makehub.ai/docs) for: